luci/luci-go/logdog/README.md

 If you are using a BigTable instance outside of your cloud project (e.g., staging, dev), you will need to add your BigTable service account JSON to the service's settings.
 Currently this cannot be done without a command-line tool.
-Hopefully a proper settings page will be added to enable this, or alternatiely Cloud BigTable will be updated to support IAM.
+Hopefully a proper settings page will be added to enable this, or alternatively Cloud BigTable will be updated to support IAM.

 ### Microservices